adeopura3/AircraftAppv3/README.md

 Algorithms

-- Enqueue: Add in sorted order.
-Complexity O(N)
+- Enqueue: Add at appropriate location.
+Queue is always sorted.
+Complexity O(1) -- depends on array implementation

 - Dequeue: Remove the first element from the queue.
 Complexity O(1)